Quick Start

 Serving the API

 If you don’t set these true, you can always provide user-oriented descriptions.
-See the
+See the types guide and fields guide for more details.

 settings.py